Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: Numerical study

 \section{Numerical study}

-In this section, we illustrate the value of approximation (\ref{eq:approx}) that is rooted in Theorem~\ref{thm:main}.
+In this section, we illustrate the value of the approximation (\ref{eq:approx}) that is rooted in Theorem~\ref{thm:main}.
 In Section \ref{sec:formula}, we propose an approximation formula for the cumulative distribution function (cdf) of the queue length vector.
-In Section \ref{sec:simulation}, we perform a simulation study on a two-station queueing network to demonstrate the accuracy of the approximation.
-We experiment with two sets of network parameters.
-In one set, we vary the level of load separation between stations, and in the other, we vary the variability of primitive distributions.
-In all cases, our proposed approximation performs well in multiple performance metrics, even in the case when the load separation condition is grossly violated.
-The latter phenomenon deserves a future study.
+In Section \ref{sec:simulation}, we conduct a simulation study on a two-station queueing network to assess the accuracy of the approximation.
+We experiment with three sets of network parameters. \footnote{Simulation codes are publicly available at \url{https://github.com/yaoshengxu/multi-scale-GJN}. } In the first set, we vary the variability of the primitive distributions; in the second and third sets, we fix the distributions but vary the levels of load separation and the traffic intensities, respectively.
+In all cases, our proposed approximation performs well across multiple performance metrics, except when there is no load separation.